-At each maintenance or repair visit to all illuminated street furniture a "visual inspection" of the following components is completed: -
+At each maintenance or repair visit to all illuminated street furniture a "visual inspection" of the following components is completed:-

-- · Electrical equipment and wiring - Visual condition survey of the street lighting column - The condition of lighting columns protective systems
+- Electrical equipment and wiring - Visual condition survey of the street lighting column - The condition of lighting columns protective systems.

-Non-Illuminated Traffic Signs and Bollards

-We are currently collecting inventory data of all non-Illuminated signs, and these are being added to our Asset Management System Mayrise.
+For non-Illuminated Traffic Signs and Bollards we are currently collecting inventory data of all these signs, and this is being added to our Asset Management System, Mayrise.
 Once the data has been collected a condition survey will be undertaken as part of the guidance set out GN22.
 The primary objective is to keep all signs legible, visible and effective as far as possible.
-These assets are maintained on a reactive basis resulting from routine inspections, customer reports and accident damage however, important warning and regulatory signs will be replaced as quickly as possible.
+These assets are maintained on a reactive basis resulting from routine inspections, customer reports and accident damage.
+However, important warning and regulatory signs will be replaced as quickly as possible.